Team3-16778/motor_lab/README.md

 # motor_lab
-The codes for the motor lab (Arduino and python)
+Codes for the motor lab (Arduino and python)

 ## GUI
-The GUI is a user interface for the motor lab,written in python and uses pyqt6.
+The user interface for the motor lab.

 ### Python version
 - Python 3.12.3